tamaracha/node-fah-pyon/README.md

 # FAH-PyON
 This is a small parser for PyON, a data serialization format.
 PyON is used by the Folding At Home project in their [third party client interface](https://github.com/FoldingAtHome/fah-control/wiki/3rd-party-FAHClient-API).
-As described on that wiki page, the format has some similarities with JSON, but they are not compatible.
+As described on that wiki page, the format has some similarities with JSON, but they are not fully compatible.
 If someone wants to create a frontend for FAH, PyON parsing is a precondition for reading some interface messages.

 ## Installation
 ```bash